solo-fsw/sosxr-unity-timelineextensions/README.md

 Feel free to add to, or modify, anything you see fit.

+## Installation
+1. Open the Unity project you want to install the gizmos into.
+2. Open the Package Manager window.
+3. Click on the `+` button and select `Add package from git URL...`.
+4. Paste the URL of this repo into the text field and press `Add`.

 ## Animator
 The custom Animator Playable allows you to control the animations on an animator through Timeline.